iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 !!! info "Criterion 2"
     {{ render('criterion2') }}

-The list of visualization formats listed at Figure X is rather extensive but definitely not exhaustive.
+The list of visualization formats listed as columns on {{ render("fig-tools-with-various-visualizations") }} is rather extensive but definitely not exhaustive.
 There might be narrow focused, domain specific visualizations, such as a DNA strand rendering or a chemical formula rendering.
 Other visualizations might be medium specific, for instance, an interactive representation of a table intended for viewing in virtual reality.

 We can't predict what kind of visualizations developers would want to build for our system, we should give them freedom to build whatever they want.
 A restricted, stripped-down language or notation for visualizations would undermine that purpose.